 THE HOUSE ON CARROLL STREET

 This 1988 period thriller was a box-office bomb, but so what?
 It stars Jeff Daniels and Kelly McGillis, and is directed by Peter Yates, all capable of good work.
 Plus there's Mandy Patinkin and Jessica Tandy, and an intriguing story about smuggling Nazi scientists into the US.
-And some critics, such as Roger Ebert, liked it.
+And some critics, such as Roger Ebert, did like it.

 But oh boy, what a disappointment this farrago is.

 In the first scene, Emily Crane (McGillis) is before a Senate committee, being interrogated by prosecutor Ray Salwen (Patinkin).
 Because she refuses to cooperate, the FBI, in the form of Joe Cochran (Daniels) and his partner, are told to carry out surveillance on her.
-She also loses her job so instead gets one reading for an old lady (Tandy).
+She also loses her job so instead she gets one reading for an old lady (Tandy).

 And then, would you believe it, whilst in the old lady's garden, she conveniently overhears a sinister conversation in the next house, involving none other than Salwen!